 This can be incredibly hard.
-Sometimes the decision to euthanase is due to illness or injury but more often than not it can be because your pet has naturally got older and their quality of life has deteriorated.
+Sometimes the decision to say goodbye is due to illness or injury but more often than not it can be because your pet has naturally got older and their quality of life has deteriorated.

 People often ask how will I know when the time is right?
-This is not a straightforward question to answer and usually only can be with hindsight.
+This is not a straightforward question to answer.

 We strongly recommend assessing their quality of life.
 Keep a record of their activity levels over a period of time.